1165 København K

 Once you have earned your PhD degree, you have reached the highest international level within your research field

-If you can’t get enough of criminal or property law and are not afraid to venture outside of Copenhagen, the Department of Law at the University of Southern Denmark is looking for several PhD fellows.
+If you can’t get enough of criminal or property law, for example, and are not afraid to venture outside of Copenhagen, the Department of Law at the University of Southern Denmark might be looking for PhD fellows.
 If you just want to enroll yourself in a PhD programme, you can apply throughout the year to the PhD school at your faculty.

 The subjects studied vary, of course, depending on the PhD student’s faculty and department.
-For example, Linda Didia Boye, a PhD student at the Faculty of Humanities, will defend her PhD thesis about the typology of longhouses in eastern Zealand dating from the Pre-Roman Iron Age to the Late Germanic Iron Age on June 20.
-Three days prior, Hjalte Bonde Meilvang will defend his social science PhD about numbers in the political context.
+For example, Linda Didia Boye, a PhD student at the Faculty of Humanities, defended her PhD thesis about the typology of longhouses in eastern Zealand dating from the Pre-Roman Iron Age to the Late Germanic Iron Age last year.
+Three days prior, Hjalte Bonde Meilvang defended his social science PhD about numbers in the political context.

 KU’s fælles ph.d.-regler og retningslinjer (2014)